Azerbaijani Service

 About the Service

-Launched in 1953, RFE/RL’s Azerbaijani Service, known locally as Radio Azadliq, operates from Prague and relies on user-generated content and social media for reporting that audiences trust.
+Launched in 1953, RFE/RL’s Azerbaijani Service, known locally as Radio Azadliq, operates from Prague and leverages user-generated content and social media for reporting that audiences trust.

-Radio Azadliq was the first broadcaster to report Azerbaijan’s independence in 1991.
+Radio Azadliq was the first broadcaster to report Azerbaijan’s independence in 1991, cementing its place as a historical source of crucial information.

 The Service is widely cited by international media for investigative, open-source reporting on public corruption, government disinformation campaigns, political prisoners, and electoral fraud.

-Radio Azadliq’s digital content includes video explainers, data visualization projects, an exclusive court reporting series, and a popular cartoon series offering commentary on issues affecting Azeris, such as price increases of consumer goods.
+Radio Azadliq produces a range of innovative digital content, including video explainers, data visualization projects, and a popular cartoon series that offers commentary on pressing issues like rising consumer prices.

 Reaching Audiences